fugjoo/suedtirolmobilAI/README.md

 python src/main.py "Wann fährt der nächste Bus von Bozen nach Meran?"
 ```

-The script parses your question, selects the appropriate API wrapper and prints
+The script parses your question, selects the appropriate API wrapper and calls
-a placeholder response.
-Replace the TODO sections in `fahrplan_api.py` with real
+the Südtirolmobil Fahrplan endpoints.
+Ensure you have network connectivity
-calls to your Fahrplan API.
+when running the example.

 ## Using with ChatGPT actions